input-output-hk/plutus-pioneer-program/code/week01/README.md

     cd /path/to/plutus/repo/plutus-playground-client
     npm run start

-You can then compile the code for Week 01.
+To check that everything is in order, you can then compile the code for Week 01.
+This is not  necessary to run the code in the playground, as the playground can compile the code itself.

     cd /path/to/plutus-pioneer-program/repo/code/week01
     cabal build all